j0ly/FirstProject/REPORT.md

 ### How to fix
 Use SSL for the website (see the link in Readme for details)!

-Besides that, the session could be re-generated and the old one destroyed with some intervals.
-And the session could be made to timeout sooner.
-The “secure” and “path” parameters could be used for the session cookie (+ httponly to defend against A3).<br>
-The admin credentials could be stored in the database with the password salted + hashed.
-The admin should be able to change (at least) the password.

 ## A3
 There are both Stored and Reflected XSS vulnerabilities.
 The Stored XSS code can be entered on the SignUp page, and executed on the Admin page when listing the sign-ups.